 Remember to make dental appointments every six months.
 We will examine your veneers regularly and provide a thorough professional cleaning to keep them bright.

-Are you interested in treatment with dental veneers?
 Contact Dr. Benedict and her team for porcelain veneers in Tampa, FL, today at 813-733-6981.
-You can also schedule a dental consultation with Dr. Benedict online.
-Please let us know if you have any questions about veneer treatment or CEREC; we will gladly help.
+You can also schedule a consultation online with Dr. Benedict.
+Please let us know if you have any questions about veneer treatments and we will gladly help.